alaesahbou/BuscoPhylo/README.md

 # Submitting a project
 ## Input Requirements
 - At least 4 Genome sequence files in FASTA format (.fa,.fsa,.fasta,.fna are supported)
-- The names of the file wiill be used as leaf labels
+- File names will be used as leaf labels
 - We recommand this format <code>Genus_species_strain.fasta</code>

 ## Genes input portal